 How practical and spacious is the car?

-Seat space: We don’t just get inside the car and comment on the amount of room inside.
 We use a dummy to work out how much head, leg and knee space there is for the driver and all passengers.
+We don’t just get inside the car and comment on the amount of room inside.

 So you‘ll know if it’s a case of just stepping in, or whether you’ll end up doing an awkward side shimmy or bending over double just to get yourself into the vehicle.

 Car manufacturers vary in the way they measure their claimed boot space, and can include removing carpets or counting spaces that would normally be filled with a spare tyre.